ourcodingclub/ourcodingclub.github.io/_posts/2017-02-01-datavis_update.md

 <center><img src="{{ site.baseurl }}/img/gg_hist2.png" alt="Img" style="width: 769px;"/></center>

-<center> Histogram of Griffon vulture abundance in populations included in the LPI dataset.
+<center> <b>Histogram of Griffon vulture abundance in populations included in the LPI dataset.
 Red line shows mean abundance.
-Isn't it a much better plot already?</enter>
+Isn't it a much better plot already?</b></center>

 __Note: Pressing enter after each "layer" of your plot (i.e. indenting it) prevents the code from being one gigantic line and makes it much easier to read.__